-The Reform Index’s 186th issue (July 18 to August 14*) highlights 12 changes that could affect the “rules of the game” in the country.
+In issue 191-192 (issue 186 before the audit) of the Reform Index, 12 changes have been included for the period from July 18 to August 14*, which could impact the “rules of the game” in the country.
 Two of them received +2 points from experts, which we think separates substantial changes from less noticeable ones: the so-called law on freelancing and the decree on automatically providing public services (via the Diia app).
 Overall, the Reform Index for this period is +1.2 points, with values ranging from -5.0 to +5.0.
 In the previous issue, the Index was +1 point.

 *In connection with the war in Ukraine and the state’s change of focus to wartime needs for the period of active hostilities, we have changed the period of monitoring regulations for the Index for Monitoring Reforms from two to four weeks.